 In addition to the downloadable, printable calendar, I’ve listed the suggested activities separately in this post as well.

-The list is a little more detailed, while the shortened version is printed on the calendar for you to refer to on a daily basis.
+The list is a little more detailed, while the shortened version is printed on the calendar that you can stick on the fridge or bulletin board To refer to on a daily basis.

-You may find that some of the suggestions on the calendar won’t work for you or your family, i.e. perhaps the hot lunch program isn’t applicable to you, or perhaps you’d rather skip the ideas that require spending money.
+You may find that some of the suggestions on the calendar won’t work for you or your family.
+For example, the hot lunch program might not be available in your school, or you may want to skip the ideas that require spending money.
 Scroll to the bottom of this post, and you’ll find some ideas that you can swap them out with.
 You can also use this opportunity to brainstorm as a family to come up with a few unique ideas of your own.

 Whatever you do, have fun this month with your Kindness Calendar, and know that “no act of kindness, no matter how small, is ever wasted.” – Aesop